Last Updated on July 25, 2023 by user

 To effectively interact with people, your child should begin organizing the types of communication to use in different settings and relationships.

-For example, the way that your child talks to their younger sibling is extremely different from how they will talk to their future manager!
+For example, the way that your child speaks with a younger sibling is extremely different from how they will speak with their future manager!

 In middle school and high school, learning how to communicate appropriately with different individuals or groups isn’t typically discussed.